gomez7373/motionminds/api/README.md

 run npm install

 - to run the app:
-npm run dev (in development mode) npm run start (in production mode)
+npm run dev (in development mode). npm run start (in production mode).